 If you request a repair or other service requiring a visit from our staff, we will ask you some brief questions about your health.

-- Have you had any contact with any person whom has been diagnosed with coronavirus, placed in isolation or who is showing symptoms (coughing, temperature, shortness of breath) of coronavirus?
+- Have you had any contact with any person whom has been diagnosed with coronavirus, or showing symptoms in the last 14 days (Coughing, temperature, shortness of breath)?

-- Have you received any medical advice from the NHS, 111 or GP regarding coronavirus exposure for you or your immediate family?
+- Have you or anyone in your household received any medical advice from the NHS, 111 or any other medical professional to self isolate due to coronavirus symptoms?

 Please don’t be offended by these questions, which we will be asking ALL customers before we visit their home.
 We know that you will understand that we need to work together to reduce the spread of infection.

 Due to the impact that coronavirus is having on the way we deliver our services, our reception service will be closed from Monday 23 March until further notice.